teijuan/dg/src/site/notes/2_Areas/Blog/2023 Commissions Open!.md

 | FLAT SHADED    | $34  | $26  | $14 |
 | FULL SHADED    | $45  | $35  | $20 |

+\- Extra characters costs half.

+Values may vary for:
+- Deadline comms.
+- Alt. versions'
+- Background

 ## Terms of Service
-- Deadline comms. have an extra fee, its value depends on due date.
 - Payment is done in advance
-- Background price depends on work
-- Image refs must have a good resolution and visibility.
+- Image refs must be clear, regardless the style
-- Pending works can be partially refunded, depending on its progress.
+- Pending works can be partially refunded according to its progress
-- Extra characters costs half.
-- Alt. versions' price depends on the size of the edition made.

 ### What I do?
 - Humans
-- Anthros<br>
+- Anthros
 <small>Many fluffy or scaly species</small>

-### My specialities
-- Small rodents<br><small>Rabbits, mice, etc.</small>
-- Pregnancy<br><small>Any gender or belly size.</small>
+- Pregnancy
+- Soft vore <small>(that looks like a pregnancy)</small>
+- (Experimental) NSFW nudity

 ### What I don't do?
-- NSFW
 - Gore
 - Detailed paws / feet
 - Minors involved in kink themes

+### My specialities
+- Small rodents<br><small>Rabbits, mice, etc.</small>
+- Pregnancy<br><small>Any gender or belly size.</small>

-## Accepted payment methods
+## Ways of payment
 - Paypal
 - Ko-Fi
 - Patreon